 - Checks: Xitoring will create a check automatically for each of the protocols if they are running on your server(s). you can disable each of them from this section.

-Thanks to the power of Ansibleopen in new window, Now we are able to easily operate on multiple servers at the same time, so you can easily register your servers with just one command and our Installer and Ansible will do the rest for you in no time.
+Thanks to the power of Ansibleopen in new window, Now we can easily operate on multiple servers at the same time, so you can easily register your servers with just one command and our Installer and Ansible will do the rest for you in no time.

 What is Ansible